François Morelli: Early years

 He was made a knight of the Legion of Honour.

-In 1885 the government of Haiti requested four ships for postal service, which Morelli dispatched.
+In 1885, the government of Haiti requested four ships for postal service, which Morelli dispatched.
 However, due to misunderstanding caused by the very slow communications between Paris and Port-au-Prince, the Haitians made a deal with another company before Morelli's ships arrived.
 The ships spent several months at anchor in Haiti before returning to Le Havre.
 Morelli took a considerable loss and had to borrow to pay his crews, who were mostly Corsicans.

 His ships, which had cost about 1,000,000 francs, were seized and sold at auction for 80,000 francs.
 The company suffered from two shipwrecks that made it impossible to conduct the postal service between the continent and Corsica.
 The Compagnie Fraissinet started a service that took 15 hours to reach Bastia from Marseille, and took over the postal concession.

 Politics

-As Morelli rose in shipping society and in Bonapartist circles he began to become involved in the politics of the French Third Republic.
+As Morelli rose in shipping society and in Bonapartist circles, he began to become involved in the politics of the French Third Republic.
 In 1874 he was elected Bonapartist general councillor for the canton of Bocognano, holding office until 1881.

-During his election campaign a bonfire was lit beside his home in Marseille and drinks and food were offered to his supporters according to the island tradition.

-After Valéry's death in 1879 Morelli moved to the republicans and became a follower of Emmanuel Arène.
+During his election campaign, a bonfire was lit beside his home in Marseille and drinks and food were offered to his supporters according to the island tradition.
+After Valéry's death in 1879, Morelli moved to the republicans and became a follower of Emmanuel Arène.
 He used his company to reward republican voters, either with free passage during elections or with jobs.

-In 1884 the company gave several thousand francs to Emmanuel Arène and Nicolas Péraldi for campaign expenses.

-In 1886 Morelli's company was accused by Sampiero Porri (1857–1926) in the journal Le Pilori of giving Arène and Peraldi regular monthly cash payments in return for allocation of the postal concession.
+In 1884, the company gave several thousand francs to Emmanuel Arène and Nicolas Péraldi for campaign expenses.
+In 1886, Morelli's company was accused by Sampiero Porri (1857–1926) in the journal Le Pilori of giving Arène and Peraldi regular monthly cash payments in return for allocation of the postal concession.

-Morelli ran for election to the senate in 1888, but was defeated.
+Morelli ran for election to the Senate in 1888, but was defeated.

 In 1889 Arène helped ensure that Morelli was elected senator of Corsica.

-He was nominated Moderate Republican candidate in by-election that followed the death of Patrice de Corsi.
+He was nominated a Moderate Republican candidate in a by-election that followed the death of Patrice de Corsi.
 He was elected senator of Corsica on 13 January 1889.
 He won 363 votes to 356 for François Pitti-Ferrandi.

-He sat with the center-left, voted for the draft Lisbonne law restricting the freedom of the press, and abstained from the vote on the process against General Boulanger.
+He sat with the centre-left, voted for the draft Lisbonne law restricting the freedom of the press, and abstained from the vote on the process against General Boulanger.
 In 1890 he accompanied Marie François Sadi Carnot, President of France, on his official visit to Corsica.

-He voted for the law on workplace accidents, for election of deputies in a single-name ballot, for laws penalizing the press for insult and defamation of the President of France, ministers, deputies, senators and public office holders, and for the principle of a tax quota for buildings.
+He voted for the law on workplace accidents, for the election of deputies in a single-name ballot, for laws penalizing the press for insult and defamation of the President of France, ministers, deputies, senators and public office holders, and for the principle of a tax quota for buildings.
 He was a member of the Committee for Petitions.
 He did not speak in public.